Dizziness Isn't All In Your Head: A Doctor Explains Vertigo + Ways To Treat It

 5. Exercise consistently.

-Researchers found a home-based exercise program was more effective than medication for some patients with persistent or chronic vertigo.
+Researchers found a home-based exercise program was more effective than medication10 for some patients with persistent or chronic vertigo.
 The type and level of exercise recommended depends on several factors including how fit you are, what you’ll stick with consistently, and what you can do to safely minimize dizziness and other potential symptoms.
 That might mean an elliptical machine, brisk walking, or weight resistance.
 Yoga makes a great exercise to strengthen balance, improve blood flow, and positively affect your sympathetic nervous system.
 Some poses can be problematic for people with vertigo, so inform your yoga instructor if you have vertigo or other medical conditions.